CartoDB/carto-workshop/01-builder-visualization/exercises/sf-trees.md

 <!-- MarkdownTOC -->

 - 1. Import and create map
-  - 1. 1.
-Import the ``Street Tree List`` as a csv file into your dataset dashboard.
-  - 1. 2.
-Dataset view
-  - 1. 3.
-Click on ``CREATE MAP`` from the ``Street Tree List`` dataset.
 - 2. Layers and styles
-  - 2. 1.
-Ordering of the layers in the Builder
-  - 2. 2.
-Layer options
 - 3. Widgets
-  - 3. 1.
-Category Widget
-  - 3. 2.
-Time series widget
-  - 3. 3.
-Change order and name of widgets
 - 4. Share map

 <!-- /MarkdownTOC -->